John Swinney: United States relations

-Swinney met with Trump on 29 July 2025, during his five day private visit to his golf course at Turnberry, South Ayrshire.
+Swinney met with Trump on 29 July 2025, during his five-day private visit to his golf course at Turnberry, South Ayrshire.
 Swinney said that he would use the talks with Trump as an opportunity to raise the "unimaginable suffering" in Gaza, as well as the 10% tariff imposed by the Trump administration on Scotch whisky.
-As part of the visit, Swinney announced £180,000 of public money to support the 2025 Nexo Championship of the DP World Tour, to be held at Trump International Golf Links in Aberdeenshire.
+As part of the visit, Swinney pledged £180,000 of public money to support the 2025 Nexo Championship of the DP World Tour, to be held at Trump International Golf Links in Aberdeenshire.
 Swinney described the funding as an opportunity to "further enhance Aberdeenshire's reputation as a leading golfing destination".
-Swinney's announcement met with intense criticism from across the political spectrum: the Scottish Conservatives accused Swinney of hypocrisy for supporting protests against Trump's visit while giving public money to his golf course.
+Swinney's pledge met with intense criticism from across the political spectrum: the Scottish Conservatives accused Swinney of hypocrisy for supporting protests against Trump's visit while giving public money to his golf course.
 Monica Lennon of Scottish Labour described the decision as "completely ridiculous", and accused Swinney of paying "£180,000 of our money for a five minute meet-and-greet with Donald Trump".
 Former SNP health secretary Alex Neil described it as "an outrageous waste of public money" that should have been "given to cash-strapped organisations providing essential services for Scotland's poor."
 Patrick Harvie of the Scottish Greens compared the funding to "offering up pocket money to the school bully," adding, "Scotland should be ashamed of this."
 Swinney also met with Trump in the Oval Office at the White House on 9 September 2025, where better tariffs on imports to the United States of Scotch whisky from Scotland were discussed, along with international conflicts in Gaza and Qatar.
 No reduction in whisky tariffs was forthcoming following either of Trump and Swinney's meetings.